AUTOMATIC1111/stable-diffusion-webui/README.md

 It is unsure how many of these changes will make it to the main branch
 Until then you can use this repo enjoy!

-I will not upgrade to any unstable release from the master until major issues are resolved You can find the latest version in the dev branch i will do my best to keep it up to date
+I will not upgrade to an unstable release from the master until major issues are resolved.
+You can find the latest experimental version in the dev branch.
+I will do my best to keep it up to date

 Default theme